404notphil/PAWKIT/README.md

 =======
 Android app

-*Possibly the only percussion instrument for touchscreen that allows you to control dynamics*
+*I've never before seen a touchscreen percussion instrument that allows you to perform while controlling dynamics.
+So that's what FingerPerc does!*

 Screen recording of app: